dongzgh/visplayer/README.md

 After you've generated the key and certificate, place them in the *config/sslcerts* folder.

 ## Live Example
-Browse the live visPlayer example on [http://visplayer.herokuapp.com](http://visplayer.herokuapp.com).
+Browse the live visplayer example on [http://visplayer.herokuapp.com](http://visplayer.herokuapp.com).

 ## License
 (The MIT License)